 Clearing Query Data

-Fetch includes options to quickly clear query preferences, returning a card to its default state without losing the entire query.
+Fetch includes options to quickly clear a query's column, filtering, or sorting preferences.
+This will return a card to its initial state without losing the entire query.

 - Create a new query or open a saved query.